AdobeDocs/commerce-operations.sv-SE/help/_includes/templated/reference/cli/commerce.md

 <!-- All the assigned and captured content is used in the included template -->

 <!-- The template to render with above values -->
-**Version**: 1.40.0
+**Version**: 1.42.0

-Den här referensen innehåller 129 kommandon som är tillgängliga via `magento-cloud` kommandoradsverktyg.
+Referensen innehåller 134 kommandon som är tillgängliga via `magento-cloud` kommandoradsverktyg.
 Den inledande listan genereras automatiskt med `magento-cloud list` i utgåvan.

 >[!NOTE]